An Online Course for Aspiring EcoSattvas

 - Groups with eight or more members: $108

-Our scholarship program will again be flexible, based on financial need of the applicant with our policy that no one will ever be turned away for lack of funds.
-We’ll get the full details here in the next few weeks.
+Our scholarship program is flexible and based on financial need of the applicant.
+It is our policy that no one will ever be turned away for lack of funds.
+If you would like to receive support, fill out our scholarship application.

 So glad you asked!
 Besides spreading the word and possibly starting a group, we have specific volunteer needs to support the training and would be delighted to waive the registration fee for those who can help out.
 Even if none of these works for you, perhaps you know someone who might be interested!
 Let us know by email and we’ll take it from there.
 Check out our volunteer opportunities page and see if one of those fits you!